 If you are an individual, estate, or trust, complete Wisconsin Schedule OS to determine your credit for tax paid to another state.
 You must include a copy of Schedule OS, Credit for Net Tax Paid to Another State, and a copy of your tax return from the other state with your Wisconsin income tax return.

-You may obtain Schedule OS from any Department of Revenue office or from our internet website at revenue.wi.gov.
+You may obtain Schedule OS from our internet website at revenue.wi.gov.

 C. Complete Schedule ET-OS